VideoGuys/python-client/README.md

-      title=title, # optional new title for the new video description=description, # optional new description for the new video folder_id=folder_id, # optional new folder_id for the new video lite=lite, # optional new lite setting for the new video public=public, # optional new public setting for the new video )
+      title=title, # optional new title for the new video description=description, # optional new description for the new video folder_id=folder_id, # optional new folder_id for the new video lite=lite, # optional new lite setting for the new video [0 or 1] public=public, # optional new public setting for the new video [0 or 1] )
     pprint(video_upload)